How to Build an AI Chatbot for Your Website Using API

 sendBtn.addEventListener('click', sendMessage);

-userInput.addEventListener('keypress', (e) => {
+input.addEventListener('keypress', (e) => {

 if (e.key === 'Enter') sendMessage();